MayurHulke/mayur-blog/content/books/godel-escher-bach.md

 ### ♾️ Strange Loops

 The core metaphor of the book.
-A "strange loop" is when moving through levels of a system eventually brings you back to where you started — but changed.
+A "strange loop" is when moving through levels of a system eventually brings you back to where you started, but changed.
 Like a song that modulates keys in a circle and returns to its origin, only different.
 Consciousness, Hofstadter argues, *is* a strange loop.

 > "I am a strange loop."